Aqua Line (Mumbai Metro): Infrastructure

-The car shed, where the metro coaches will be parked, was supposed to be built opposite SEEPZ on an 33 hectare (81-acre plot) in Aarey Colony.
-Maharashtra government cabinet has allotted a government plot in Kanjurmarg for the line and is set to share the car shed with Pink line of Mumbai Metro.
+The car shed, where the metro rakes will be parked, is located opposite SEEPZ on a 33 hectare (81-acre plot) in Aarey Colony.
 In March 2017, the MMRC floated tenders for multiple works on Metro 3 including the traction system, power supply, tunnel ventilation, signalling, train control, platform screen doors and telecommunication system.
 The contracts include the manufacturing, supply and installation of these systems.

 Tenders for design, supply, installation, testing and commissioning of ballastless tracks for the underground section were floated by the MMRC in May 2017.